Wie is de Mol? (Dutch TV series) season 23: Mole activity

-Een(d)zame Hoogte: While his group were trying to determine the number on the wing of the plane, Jurre encouraged them to instead bring the duck to the top of the hill first to avoid them contacting Annick and Daniel.
+Een(d)zame Hoogte: While his group were trying to determine the number on the wing of the plane, Jurre encouraged them to instead bring the duck to the top of the hill first to avoid them contacting Annick and Daniël.
 He also ultimately opened the envelope, preventing the €3,000 from being added to the pot.

-Altaar Ego: Jurre asked the churchgoers about information he knew would not be relevant, and also gave some false information to Daniel & Ranomi in the church.
-He also continuously dialled in on the walkie-talkie to cut Anke off while she was describing each churchgoer's characteristics, meaning the information was not fully conveyed.
+Altaar Ego: Jurre asked the churchgoers about information he knew would not be relevant, and also gave some false information to Daniël & Ranomi in the church.
+He also continuously dialled in on the walkie-talkie to cut Anke off while she was describing characteristics, meaning the information was not fully conveyed.

-Verschijning: Jurre intentionally mistranslated the morse code for Ranomi's characteristic, meaning she could not participate in the second part of the assignment and earn money for the pot.
+Verschijning: Jurre intentionally mistranslated the morse code for Ranomi's characteristic, meaning she could not participate in the second part of the assignment and potentially add money to the pot.
 He also elected to take envelope with the Joker instead of the money in the second part of the assignment.

 Focusgroep: Jurre knew beforehand the contents of each envelope.
 After receiving the highest score for his photographs, he decided to switch envelopes with Soy, who he knew held the envelope with the exemption, preventing money from being added to the pot.

 Abvallers: Jurre gave an incorrect clue about which box to open.

-Van Ruilen Komt Huilen: Jurre sat at the back of the speedboat so the other two candidates were facing away from him and could not see him sabotage.
-He also dropped several clothing items into the water during the speedboat ride.
+Van Ruilen Komt Huilen: Jurre sat at the back of the speedboat so the other two candidates could not see him sabotage.
+He also dropped several items into the water during the speedboat ride.